Turkey Pesto Meatloaf

 - Add the garlic, lower heat slightly, and saute about 2 minutes more.

-- Using a bowl that’s large enough to get both hands into it, combine the ground turkey, sauteed onion and garlic, pesto (I used my homemade Basil Pesto with Lemon, Parmesan cheese, salt, and whole wheat breadcrumbs.
+- Using a bowl that’s large enough to get both hands into it, combine the ground turkey, sauteed onion and garlic, pesto, Parmesan cheese, salt, and flaxseed meal.

 - Use clean hands to mix the ingredients, just until they are combined.